John Geoffrey Jones: Career

+Views

 Jones' views on child psychopathy – as it relates to criminal deeds – were not to distinguish them from similar deeds committed by adults.
-Barring those aged 10 or younger (whom Jones said are "irrebuttably presumed not to be capable of criminal intent") and between 10 and 14 years old (where "there is only a rebuttable presumption that they are not so capable"), he believed that children are innocent only through a lack of comprehension of the wickedness of their deeds, saying "bad deeds by children horrify more than bad deeds by adults because we have the romantic and comfortable notion that children are innocent."
+Barring those aged 10 or younger (whom Jones said are "irrebuttably presumed not to be capable of criminal intent") and between 10 and 14 years old (where "there is only a rebuttable presumption that they are not so capable"), he believed that children are innocent only through a lack of comprehension of the wickedness of their deeds.
 To Jones, this was an insight into the psychopathy of adults: "An adult who does evil acts is either one who is still a child and cannot understand the evil nature of his acts, an adult who has become disinhibited, or one who has never become inhibited."

-Jones subscribed to the ancient theory of Social Contract, which he called "an aspect of the instinct for self-preservation."
-He believed all humans to be innately self-centred, inflicting their wills on the Universe as an "inner compulsion," that we recognise the mutual benefits of society and are inhibited by virtue.
+Jones' diagnoses relied on the social contract theory, which he called "an aspect of the instinct for self-preservation."
+He believed all humans to be innately self-centred, inflicting their wills on the Universe as an "inner compulsion."
+Without the tacit arrangement of a social contract, humans would be uninhibited; with it, they recognise the mutual benefits of society and are inhibited by virtue.

 Jones saw the committer of bad deeds as the impervious person: that "rare person whose intuition is stunted and who misses out on instruction grows up uninhibited, so continues bad deeds."
-Becoming mentally ill, a disinhibited person who once had inhibitions will also commit bad deeds; Jones resolved that they too are in need of treatment.
+A disinhibited person who once had inhibitions will also commit bad deeds; Jones resolved that they too are in need of treatment.
 Those who aren't in need of treatment, and guilty, are those who exercise their free will and become disinhibited by conviction.
-Rather than the court, Jones concluded it was the psychiatrist's job to diagnose mental health.
+Jones charged the psychiatrist, rather than the court, with diagnosing mental health.

 Jones believed strongly in fair sentencing for criminals without mental health problems.
 In the case of the mentally ill, he believed the welfare system was inept.
-In the case of a twenty-one-year-old schizophrenic accused of burglary and assault, Jones reflected that "The welfare system is not in a position to look after him.
-This is a grave reflection on our caring society."
-Addressing the man directly, he said, "I am very sorry that you are in the position you are in.
-On behalf of the society in which you live I am distressed that we cannot look after you."

 Personal life

 On 17 July 1954, Jones married Sheila Gregory in Kensington, London.
-Their three sons also entered the legal profession.
+They had three sons.

-He died on 14 September 2014 in Leicester, England.
+He died on 14 June 2014 in Leicester, England.